CPoS Changes - Effective Fall 2021

 Can I appeal a determination that a course does not apply toward my program of study?

 These situations will need to be reviewed on a case by case basis to make a final determination if the course is eligible in your program.
-Do NOT begin modifying your schedule without consultation with an academic
+Do not begin modifying your schedule without consultation with an academic advisor!

 - How can the federal REPEAT Rule affect CPoS?